apple/swift-nio-imap/README.md

-# swift-nio-imap
+# swift-nio-email

+## IMAP

 A Swift project that provides an IMAP client and server, built upon SwiftNIO.

 ### Introduction and Usage
-`swift-nio-imap` is a Swift implementation of the IMAP4rev1 protocol (RFC3501) that can be used to write both mail clients and servers.
+A Swift implementation of the IMAP4rev1 protocol (RFC3501) that can be used to write both mail clients and servers.
 It is built upon SwiftNIO v2.x.

 To use the framework `import NIOIMAP`.